ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 # Basic operators

-This post may be useful if you cannot immediately understand all the magic behind operators like `flattenMap:` and `merge:`.
+This post may be useful if you cannot immediately understand all the magic behind operators like `-flattenMap:` and `+merge:`.
 Example by example, we will overview the most popular functions in RAC.

 ## Sample Signals